Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 &nbsp;&nbsp;&nbsp;&nbsp;The contents of the table directory can be viewed through the checkpointing directory.
 &nbsp;&nbsp;&nbsp;&nbsp;The contents of the table directory can be viewed through the Auto Loader directory.
 &nbsp;&nbsp;&nbsp;&nbsp;**The contents of the table directory can be viewed through the metastore.**
-&nbsp;&nbsp;&nbsp;&nbsp;*The metastore is where the metadata of tables, including their locations schema and other properties are sotred.
-By querying the metastore you can find out wherethe data
+&nbsp;&nbsp;&nbsp;&nbsp;*The metastore is where the metadata of tables, including their locations schema and other properties are sotred.By querying the metastore you can find out wherethe data*
 &nbsp;&nbsp;&nbsp;&nbsp;for a particular table is stored and access its directory path.
 &nbsp;&nbsp;&nbsp;&nbsp;The contents of the table directory can be viewed through the flow definition’s output dataset.
 &nbsp;&nbsp;&nbsp;&nbsp;The contents of the table directory can be viewed through the event log.